The topic describes how to restore the data of an ApsaraDB RDS for PostgreSQL instance to a new RDS instance.

 - In the upper-right corner of the page, click Restore Database (Previously Clone Database).

 - Configure the following parameters.

 Parameter Description Billing Method

-- Pay-As-You-Go: A pay-as-you-go instance is charged per hour based on your actual resource usage.
-We recommend that you choose pay-as-you-go billing for short-term use.
-You can release your pay-as-you-go instance to reduce costs when you no longer need it.
+- Pay-As-You-Go: A pay-as-you-go-billed instance is charged per hour based on your actual resource usage.
+We recommend that you select pay-as-you-go billing for short-term use.
+If you no longer need your pay-as-you-go-billed instance, you can release it to reduce costs.

 - Click Next: Instance Configuration.

 - Configure the following parameters.